Bill Inman: Outside interests

 In the 1950s, after the onset of polio he took up gliding, winning the award in 1960 for best new pilot, and only stopping in the early 1990s.
 When living in Hever, Kent he regularly went trout fishing, especially at Bewl Bridge.
 After he retired in 1994 he became medical vice-president of REMAP, which provided bespoke equipment for disabled people.

 Personal life

 He married in 1962 and had three daughters; another daughter died in infancy.
 His autobiography tells of how his baby daughter was strangled by an elastic rope in front of her pram, and his campaign (with the health editor of The Daily Mirror) to get the pram's specification changed.

-Inman's two books: Don't Tell the Patient – Behind the Drug Safety Net, describing his 30 years in drug safety from 1964–94, and his autobiography, Feeling Better Doctor?, give a full account of his life and career.
+Inman's two books: Don't Tell the Patient – Behind the Drug Safety Net, describing his 30 years in drug safety from 1964 to 1994, and his autobiography, Feeling Better Doctor?, give a full account of his life and career.